Kyrgyzstan holds election following year of instability | DW | 28.11.2021

 Voters in Kyrgyzstan headed to the polls on Sunday to elect a new parliament, a year after the previous elections resulted in widespread protests that toppled the apparent winner.

-President Sadyr Zhaparov, who came to power in January after being released from prison during last year's unrest, commands strong support according to recent polls.
-He looks set to cement his grip on power as his political allies are expected to perform well on Sunday.
+President Sadyr Zhaparov, who took office in January after being released from prison during last year's unrest, commands strong support according to recent polls.
+He looks set to cement his grip on power, as his political allies are expected to perform well on Sunday.

-However, the central Asian leader claimed that there was a plot against his government: "Some politicians are planning an armed coup," he said.
+However, the central Asian leader has claimed there was a plot against his government: "Some politicians are planning an armed coup," he said.

 "We know them all, and after the vote we will take harsh measures against them.
-People who would take to the streets without a reason will face severe punishment.''
+People who would take to the streets without a reason will face severe punishment," he said.

 Around 1,300 candidates from 21 political parties are contesting 90 parliamentary seats in Sunday's election.

-Zhaparov has pledged to "show the world" that his country can hold free and fair elections.
+Zhaparov has pledged to "show the world" that his country can hold a free and fair election.

 Shortly after coming to power, Zhaparov pushed through constitutional reforms that strengthened the position of the president at the expense of the parliament.